In this activity, your students will identify recent changes they have experienced and label them as big changes or small changes.

 Students will think of a few of their own examples, write them on this worksheet (or on post-it notes), and tape their changes to the board where they think they belong on the scale.

 This is a great opportunity for you to gain insight into how your students view and internalize everyday changes.
 Note: Changes can feel different for every person experiencing them.
-Even if it’s a small change for one student, it may feel like a big change for someone else.
+Even if it’s a small change for one student, it may feel big for someone else.

 Suggested discussion questions: